Article written by:

 GBQ’s Chief Liaison to Footprint Capital

 When it comes to deals, the theory that “2+2=8” will be more apparent than ever and mergers will result in even greater synergistic gains.
 In some cases, it may even mean survival.

 - Companies that have something unique to offer and are a great candidate for an acquisition by a PE firm or a strategic buyer.
 These companies will help the acquirer change more rapidly to meet the demands and requirements of the new world created by the virus.
-Uber buying Grubhub would be a good example.

-If you have a well-run company and it has survived the pandemic shutdown, will it be worth more or less than before the onset of COVID-19?
+I would also not assume that deals would be priced lower in this environment, although that may be a general rule.
+On the contrary, we are actually seeing the prices of certain companies rising.
+One thing you learn quickly in the deal world is that everything is deal-specific.
+Many deals were called off because of COVID-19 due to buyers wanting significant price drops.
+Sellers simply agreed to call it off and wait for the storm to pass.
+If you have a well-run company and it is surviving the pandemic shutdown, will it be worth more or less than before the onset of COVID-19?
 I believe there is a strong chance it will be worth more because companies will pay more for a company that has proven it can perform well in this environment.

-Let’s also not forget that these record low interest rates will make buying more affordable.
-A big difference between this event and the Great Recession is that the credit markets are flowing very well.
-This makes it easier to borrow and get deals done.
+Another contributing factor to the higher deal activity is the fact that both strategic buyers and PE firms have a pent-up demand for deals as they had been focusing on securing their existing companies.
+They also have record amounts of dry powder to invest.
+Let us also not forget that these record low interest rates are making buying more affordable.
+A big difference between this event and the Great Recession is that the credit markets are flowing very well; this makes it easier to borrow and get deals done.

 One thing we know for sure is that these are very different, interesting and ever-changing times.
-We are pleased to provide a link to our COVID-19 Resources webpage where you can find a number of articles and webinars available to you as you continue to strategize on next steps and keep current with the ever-changing conditions.
+We are pleased to provide access to our COVID-19 Resources webpage where you can explore a number of articles and webinars as you continue to strategize on the next steps and keep current with the ever-changing conditions.

 As the COVID-19 pandemic continues to present challenges and disruptions, GBQ’s commitment to empowering growth remains our top priority.
 Should you have questions about your situation and next steps, we are here to listen and assist.